Hort Frontiers strategic partnership initiative

 Horticulture levy industries can also choose to invest some of their industry levy into specific Hort Frontiers projects, should the appropriate advice be received through the industry Strategic Investment Advisory Panel.

 Whilst the individual goals of co-investment partners may differ, Hort Frontiers projects need to benefit all of horticulture to be considered suitable investments.

 Currently, there are seven strategic investment funds within Hort Frontiers, each addressing their own unique theme.
-You can find out more about each fund and their projects on the Hort Frontiers website:
+Find out more about each funds and their investments at each of the fund pages below.

 For potential co-investors, partnering with Hort Innovation provides access to world-class research, and the peace of mind of project management by a specialised team well-versed in managing large-scale R&D. Each Hort Frontiers fund is governed by a Co-Investment Strategic Intent (CSI) document that outlines key investment themes that must be met in order for proposals to be successful.